The European Parliament co-legislators are very worried about the European Commission’s guidelines on the implementation of the Copyright Directive

 7 décembre 2020

-Accueil I #Presse I The European Parliament co-legislators are very worried about the European Commission’s guidelines on the implementation of the Copyright Directive
+Accueil I The European Parliament co-legislators are very worried about the European Commission’s guidelines on the implementation of the Copyright Directive

 As the 2010s are reaching their end, the European Union will have marked a significant shift in its policy towards the internet, and particularly with regard to the operating conditions of the web giants on our continent.